-With AtoB, we are building a sustainable transportation company to improve commuting and help reduce vehicular emissions and congestion in cities.
-We are lucky to be supported by some great folks/firms including Y Combinator, Bloomberg Beta, Naval Ravikant, Cyan and Scott Banister (early investors of Uber, SpaceX), founders of mobility companies like Chariot and cleantech companies like Google X (Energy) and climate-focused VC funds among others.
+With AtoB, we are building a technology company to make transportation efficient and economical.
+We are lucky to be supported by some great folks/firms including Y Combinator, Bloomberg Beta, Naval Ravikant, Cyan and Scott Banister, founders of companies like Stripe, AngelList, Applied Intuition, Chariot, and climate-focused VC funds among others.

 Earlier, I worked as an Engineer on robotics software for self-driving cars at Cruise Automation.
 Cruise is building a fleet of electric and autonomous cars for ridesharing services.